ArteffKod/hide-full-plugins/README.md

-# How to hide full your minecraft plugins
+# How to completely hide the plugins from hackers

-SOON BY ARTEFFKODS
+If you need further help, you can get it here: [My discord server](https://dc.gleaks.pro/)

 There are 4 ways to view plugins: